slivero/HTML5-getUserMedia-Experiments/README.markdown

 # HTML5 getUserMedia Experiments

-These files are collected examples of using the getUserMedia JavaScript API (the HTML5 Device API replacement)
+These files are collected examples of using the getUserMedia JavaScript API (the HTML5 Device API replacement), they're also a project where I can experiment with jquery mobile.

 ## Requirements